SurajSingh9696/Python-Projects/README.md

 # Python-Projects

-#Discription
-##Contains projects on python from small to large scale;
+Contains projects on python from small to large scale;